gulrak/cadmium/README.md

-* _@NinjaWeedle_ - for his great help and countless tests to get some flesh on the very skinny original MegaChip8 specs to allow actually support this exotic CHIP-8 variant ant maybe help it to be more accepted.
+* _@NinjaWeedle_ - for his great help and countless tests to get some flesh on the very skinny original MegaChip8 specs to allow actually support this exotic CHIP-8 variant and maybe help it to be more accepted.
 This work resulted in his extended [MegaChip8 documentation](https://github.com/NinjaWeedle/MegaChip8).